f5devcentral/f5-agility-labs-xc/docs/class4/class4.rst

 Welcome
 -------

-In this lab, attendees will take a deeper dive into F5 Web Application and API Protection (WAAP).
-Attendees will review WAAP Policy Frameworks, exercise configuration options, review security events and perform exclusion handling.
-Attendees will also explore Service Policy configuration and AI-driven BotDefense deployment configurations.
+In this lab, participants will explore the depths of F5 Web Application and API Protection (WAAP) within F5 Distributed Cloud.
+Dive headfirst into the cutting-edge world of API Discovery, uncovering what’s within, Sensitive Data and Authentication State detection.
+Get hands-on experience as you unleash the power of API Protection and API Rate Limiting.

 Objective:
 ----------

 -  Gain a deeper understanding of key F5 Distributed Cloud security functions and controls

--  Gain an understanding WAAP Policies, Service Policies and BotDefense configuration.
+-  Explore building an API Inventory and API Disovery, while configuring API Protection

 Lab & Tasks:
 ------------